desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 At the $5\%$ significance level, we see that there are 4 models for which we are able to reject the null: Gemma-7b, Mistral-7b-instruct-v0.1, Phi-2 and Llama3-8b.
 Note that the performance of Llama3-8b on GSM-Symbolic appears to be statistically better than on GSM8K.

-To summarise: analysing models independently, 21 out of 25 models show statistically equivalent performance on GSM8K and GSM-Symbolic.
+Analysing models independently, 21 out of 25 models show statistically equivalent performance on GSM8K and GSM-Symbolic.

 ### Paired hypothesis test